dannycuevas/devops-engineering/README.md

 See you in the grid!

-PS: Every single note here was "hand written" (typed in lol) by me so far, following videos, projects, or courses, no copy paste from other text sources.
+PS: Every single note here was "hand written" (typed-in lol) by me so far, following videos, projects, or courses, no copy paste from other text sources.